Health & Wellness in School

 Scenario 3 - At-Home Learning

-Our teachers and staff have learned a great deal this fall about supporting students online, and we are confident that our teachers will move successfully to online learning when required.
+Our teachers and staff have learned a great deal this school year about supporting students online, and we are confident that our teachers will move successfully to online learning when required.
 It is important to recognize that at-home learning will look different from what your child may have experienced last spring.

 If you need technology for your child to learn at home, schools do have limited numbers of Chromebooks for students to borrow.
 Families will need to return these devices to schools once in-person classes resume.
 Please contact your school with any requests.